-If you’re new to the Alexander Technique I suggest an introductory course of three lessons in three weeks.
-In three lessons you’ll gather enough information about the Technique and my teaching style to decide if a course of study is the right thing for you.
+If you’re new to the Alexander Technique and not quite sure if it’s the right thing for you, take a couple of lessons at first.
+Usually 2 lessons is enough to gather enough information about the Technique and my teaching style to decide if a course of study is the right thing for you.

 How many lessons should you take?
 It depends on your current conditions, your goals and how much you’re willing to explore what you learn in your lessons on your own.

-Some students get what they want in three lessons.
+Some students get what they want in just a few lessons.
 On the other end of the spectrum, I’ve had students who’ve studied with me for several years because they find the lessons continue to help them in many unexpected and wonderful ways.

 Why are lessons typically weekly?
 Because success doesn’t come from what you do occasionally but from what you do consistently.